Asansol: History

 The region is believed to have been a part of the kingdom of Vishnupur where the Malla dynasty ruled for approximately a thousand years till the emergence of the British.
 This theory is backed by the presence of Vishnupur style temple present at Chhotodighari village and Domohani village in Asansol.

 Geography

 Overview

 Asansol is a cosmopolitan city located on the lower Chota Nagpur Plateau, which occupies most of Jharkhand, between the Damodar and Ajay rivers.
 Another river, the Barakar, joins the Damodar near Dishergarh.
-Two small rivulets, Nunia and Garui flows past Asansol.
+Two small rivulets, Nunia and Garui flow past Asansol.

 While Dhanbad district in Jharkhand lies on the western side, Durgapur subdivision lies on the eastern side.
 To the south, across the Damodar river are the Purulia and Bankura districts.
 To the north are Dumka and Birbhum districts.
 Dhanbad district is a major coal mining area and has close links with Asansol; both lie in the Damodar valley.

 The city is connected by the Grand Trunk Road and by rail with Durgapur, Burdwan, and Kolkata.
 It is an important coal-trading and railway centre, with large railway workshops and a railway colony.